 "The subject property is adjacent or in close proximity to designated mineral resource land on which a variety of commercial mining activities may occur that are not compatible with residential development.
 Potential disturbances or inconveniences may occur 24 hours per day and include but are not limited to: noise, blasting, odors, fumes, dust, smoke, and operation of heavy machinery".

-- 2. In the case of plats, short plats and binding site plans, notice shall also be included in the plat or binding site plan dedication. - D. Planning Commission recommendation on other Title 40 changes, with proposed changes.
+2. In the case of plats, short plats and binding site plans, notice shall also be included in the plat or binding site plan dedication.